Enjoy a great train trip and a majestic view of the highest peaks of the Alps, including the famous Matterhorn.

 The forum allows you to post your questions and discuss your plans.

 Attraction type: scenic trip;

 Region: Matter valley (Valais)

 Duration: 1 day or less

 The cogwheel train from Zermatt to the Gornergrat is part of the fun.
 The ride takes about half an hour.
 It starts at an altitude of 1605 m and ends at 3090 m on the Gornergrat ridge.
 The train crosses forests and a high alpine landscape later on, and stops in four different stations along the way.
 Each of these stations is a great starting point for hiking.

 Once you reach the Gornergrat, you will have an amazing view of the Matterhorn and the Monte Rosa massif.
 This includes the Dufourspitze (4634 m), which is the highest peak in Switzerland.
-There is a hotel, a restaurant, and plenty of space to walk around and enjoy the scenery.
+You'll find a hotel, restaurants, a viewing platform and plenty of space to walk around and enjoy the scenery here.

 Spending the night

 The Gornergrat is one of the mountain tops in Switzerland where you can comfortably spend the night.
-The hotel and other hotels on mountain tops can be found here.
+This hotel, and other hotels on mountain tops, can be found here.

 Check the weather forecast as there's no point in going up if the Gornergrat and the surrounding mountains are covered in clouds.
 Dress in multiple thinner layers so that you can adapt to the different temperatures throughout the day.
 Take along gloves, sun glasses and perhaps a winter sports hat.
 Solid shoes help if you plan to walk around a bit or combine your visit with a hike.